You’re pregnant! Take some time to jump for joy and feel grateful for this blessing before diving into the world of parental responsibilities.

-DO think of food as fuel.
+Do think of food as fuel.

-DO focus on folate.
+Do focus on folate.

-Have you been taking your folic acid?
+You should be taking 600 micrograms of folic acid a day in the first trimester of pregnancy.
 If you were not already taking folic acid supplements in advance of getting pregnant, start immediately.

-You should be taking 600 micrograms of folic acid in the first trimester of pregnancy.
 This helps prevent two common and serious birth defects: spina bifida and anencephaly.
-In fact, the U.S. Public Health Service and Centers for Disease Control (CDC) recommend all women aged 15 to 45 take 400 micrograms of folic acid daily – not just those who are pregnant.
+It’s even recommended by some organizations that all women ages 15 to 45 take 400 micrograms of folic acid daily – not just those who are pregnant.

-Once your pregnancy is confirmed, your physician most likely will recommend you take a prenatal vitamin.
+Once your pregnancy is confirmed, your physician will probably recommend you take a prenatal vitamin.
 These vitamins are designed to meet the recommendations for folic acid intake.
-Speaking of prenatal vitamins…

-DO take your prenatal vitamins.
+Do take your prenatal vitamins.

 Not a fan of the big pills?
 Talk to your OB provider about an alternative vitamin regimen.